Updated Rankings for Top Available 2020 NBA Free Agents

 Well, for starters, identifying and signing free agents quickly is key.

-And that's exactly what happened Friday and Saturday.
+And that's exactly what happened this weekend.
 For a running tab on all the action, go here.
 To know who the best available players are, scroll below.

 But first, a word on how those players were selected.